-- (1) bullying, cyber-bullying, hazing and retaliation; - (2) discrimination under the following federal laws: (a) Title VI of the Civil Rights Act of 1964; (b) Title IX of the Education Amendments of 1972; or (c) Section 504 of the Rehabilitation Act of 1973; and (d) Title II of the Americans with Disabilities Act of 1990; - (3) how bullying, cyber-bullying, hazing, retaliation, and abusive conduct are different from discrimination and may occur separately from each other or in combination; - (4) how bullying, cyber-bullying, hazing, retaliation, and abusive conduct are prohibited based upon the students' or employees' actual or perceived characteristics, including race, color, national origin, sex, disability, religion, gender identity, sexual orientation, or other physical or mental attributes or conformance or failure to conform with stereotypes; and - (5) the right of free speech and how it differs for students, employees, and parents.
+- (1) bullying, cyber-bullying, hazing and retaliation; - (2) discrimination under the following federal laws: (a) Title VI of the Civil Rights Act of 1964; (b) Title IX of the Education Amendments of 1972; or (c) Section 504 of the Rehabilitation Act of 1973; and (d) Title II of the Americans with Disabilities Act of 1990; - (3) how bullying, cyber-bullying, hazing and retaliation are different from discrimination and may occur separately from each other or in combination;

+- (4) bullying, cyber-bullying, hazing, and retaliation based upon the students' or employees' actual or perceived characteristics, including race, color, national origin, sex, disability, religion, gender identity, sexual orientation, or other physical or mental attributes or conformance or failure to conform with stereotypes; and - (5) the right of free speech and how it differs for students, employees, and parents.

-The training will also complement the suicide prevention program required for students under R277-620 and the suicide prevention training required for licensed educators consistent with Section 53G-9-704(1), and also include information on when issues relating to R277-613 may lead to student or employee discipline.
+The training provided under this policy will complement the suicide prevention program required for students under R277-620 and the suicide prevention training required for licensed educators consistent with Section 53G-9-704(1).
+The training will also include information on when issues relating to this policy may lead to student or employee discipline.